-We developed a series of research briefs in partnership with Chainbreaker Collective to examine the health impacts of the looming eviction crisis amidst the ongoing COVID-19 pandemic in Santa Fe, New Mexico.
-This brief is the first in the series, and describes the housing insecurity crisis before COVID-19, and the heightened risks Santa Fe renters now face.
+We developed a series of research briefs in partnership with Chainbreaker Collective to examine the scale and public health impacts of the COVID-19 era eviction crisis on renter households in Santa Fe, New Mexico.

 Thousands of Santa Feans are experiencing a crisis within a crisis as the COVID-19 pandemic intensifies: They are at significant risk of being evicted as federal, state, and local eviction moratoria expire and leave families vulnerable to homelessness and the myriad health consequences that follow.
 This 3-part research series examines the context, scale, and public health impacts of the COVID-19 era eviction crisis on renters – and offers recommendations to keep Santa Feans housed and healthy through the pandemic and beyond.

 Santa Fe’s residents struggled to access stable and affordable housing long before the pandemic.
 Almost half of all renters in Santa Fe are rent burdened, spending at least 30% of their income on rent.
 And almost all low-income renter households (96%) experience rent burden.
 Numerous factors, such as gentrification, the rising cost of housing, predatory rent increases, and a lack of regulations to protect renters create an affordable housing crisis, further compounded by stagnant income and wages.

 Evictions in the COVID-19 Era: A threat to family and community health in Santa Fe